Saying goodbye to my old computer…and the old me.

 Because my words—and those of my friends—are priceless.

-About the author: Alex Kourvo writes near-future crime novels under the pen name M.H.
-Mead.
+About the author: Alex Kourvo writes near-future crime novels and short stories.
 She is always tempted to name a fictional villain after her high school principal.

 Real estate signs in fancy neighborhoods promise “luxury living,” but I know better.
 True luxury is actually owning a house rather than being owned by one.